 It’s no secret that pests have a taste for our food.
 A pest invasion can ruin enough new groceries to make you wonder if the shopping trip you just went on was worth it.
 You may notice a trend with the diets of these voracious pests.
 Many of them, given the choice, tend to invade foods and drinks with high sugar content.
-But how can so many different species of pests seem to have the same sweet tooth?
+But why are there so many pests with a sweet tooth?
 Let’s look at 6 different pests that have a craving for sweets and why even these tiny creatures can have dining preferences.

 Ants